vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 The same way, if there are free slots for ersatz validators and nodes that have submitted the transaction to join and satisfy all joining conditions, they are added as ersatz validators in the next round.

 If a node that submitted the transaction to join and satisfies all other conditions and has a higher score than the lowest scoring ersatz validator (scaled up by the incumbent factor), then (assuming it did not just become a Tendermint validator), it becomes an ersatz validator and the lowest scoring ersatz validator is demoted to pending validator.
-The 'transaction to join' of a validator demoted this way remains active until the delegated stake drops below the required minimum.
-As the nodes have not had the opportunity to get a performance record, their performance is valued as the average of the performance scores of all ersatz validators.
+The 'transaction to join' of a validator demoted this way remains active until the delegated stake drops below the required minimum

 As both these checks are done between epochs, it is possible for a validator to be demoted first from Tendermint validator to ersatz validator, and then from ersatz validator to pending validator.